rmbolger/Posh-ACME/docs/Plugins/Windows.md

 This plugin works against the Microsoft Windows DNS server.
 It doesn't matter whether it's hosted on-premises or in the cloud, physical or virtual, domain joined or standalone.
 As long as it can be managed via the standard [DnsServer PowerShell module](https://docs.microsoft.com/en-us/powershell/module/dnsserver), it should be supported.
 This does **not** work against [Azure DNS](https://azure.microsoft.com/en-us/services/dns/).
 Use the Azure plugin for that.

+!!! warning
-**The DnsServer module is not available on Windows versions prior to Windows 8 and Windows Server 2012.
+    The DnsServer module is not available on Windows versions prior to Windows 8 and Windows Server 2012.
 So this plugin will only work on those OSes or newer.
-Using Zone Scopes requires the Windows 10 or Windows Server 2016 version of the module or newer.**
+Using Zone Scopes requires the Windows 10 or Windows Server 2016 version of the module or newer.

+!!! warning
-**This plugin currently does not work on non-Windows OSes in PowerShell Core.
-On Windows, it requires at least PowerShell 7.**
+    This plugin currently does not work on non-Windows OSes in PowerShell Core.
+On Windows, it requires at least PowerShell 7.

 ## Setup